The Welch Medical Library has a YouTube Channel.

 - Textbooks - Online, searchable biomedical textbooks

-1. Export many documents
+1. Export one citation

-2. Export one document
+Export one citation:

 - Search PubMed